neogeny/TatSu/docs/examples.rst

 ~~~~~

 The file ``grammar/tatsu.tatsu`` contains a grammar for the |TatSu| grammar
-language written in its own grammar language.
-It is used in the
+language written in the same language.
+The grammar is used in the
 *bootstrap* test suite to prove that |TatSu| can generate a parser to
-parse its own language, and the resulting parser is made the bootstrap
-parser every time |TatSu| is stable (see ``tatsu/bootstrap.py`` for
+parse its own language.
+The parser output from the tests si made the main parser every time |TatSu| is stable (see ``tatsu/bootstrap.py`` for
 the generated parser).

 |TatSu| uses |TatSu| to translate grammars into parsers, so it is a